Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/config-ent-sharepoint0710-dashboards.md

 SharePoint Server 2007 or Microsoft SharePoint Server 2010, you must configure it to work with your deployment of Team Foundation Server.
-If you do not configure the settings that this topic describes, the reports and dashboards in team project portals might not have all the functionality that you expect or might not function correctly.
+If you do not configure the settings that this topic describes, the reports and dashboards in project portals might not have all the functionality that you expect or might not function correctly.

 **Required Permissions**